awsdocs/amazon-redshift-management-guide/doc_source/getting-started-cli.md

 ## Step 5: Create tables, upload data, and try example queries<a name="getting-started-create-sample-db-cli"></a>

-For information about creating tables, uploading data, and issuing queries, go to the [Amazon Redshift Getting Started](https://docs.aws.amazon.com/redshift/latest/gsg/)\.
+For information about creating tables, uploading data, and issuing queries, go to the [Amazon Redshift Getting Started Guide](https://docs.aws.amazon.com/redshift/latest/gsg/)\.

 ## Step 6: Delete your sample cluster<a name="getting-started-terminate-cluster-cli"></a>